GreenAutoML4FAS/UncertainSAM/README.md

 ```

 **Known Issues:**
 - Make sure that the sam2 repository is not in your working directory when you run the scripts.
-My you need to add it to the PYTHONPATH if its not found!
+May you need to add it to the PYTHONPATH if its not found!
 - SAM installs a specific version of opencv that does not support imshow, necessary to run the demo tool.
 To fix it, uninstall opencv via pip and reinstall the default opencv repository with pip.
 ---